ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 > Note: A very useful feature of Docker is that because images are composed of different layers, adding layers to an image then rebuilding that image will not take nearly as long as creating the inital image due to caching.

 Depending on your course and how much software it requires, creating the image may take a while.
 Once this is done, open the Command Palette by going to View > Command Palette, then type in "Remote - Containers: Open Folder in Container".
 You will be prompted to select a folder.
 Select the folder that contains the `Dockerfile` and the `docker-compose.yml` files.
+You will see a prompt asking you what to base the container on.
+Click on "From Dockerfile".
 A new instance of VSCode will open, and Docker will build the container based on the image.
 Once it is done, you will now be placed in the container.
 To know that this was successful, open a terminal, and the user should read something like this:

 ```
 root@d4a9db64886f:/workspaces/[course_name_here]#